MicrosoftDocs/architecture-center/docs/example-scenario/magento/magento-azure.md

 ## Scalability considerations

-Here are some ways to optimize scalability for this architecture:
+There are several ways to optimize scalability for this architecture:

 ### Media and static files